 The class will utilize a broad spectrum of activities in order to allow the student to assemble a comprehensive plan to improve functional fitness and athleticism.
-The
+The activities in the class will include body weight activities, and aerobic and anaerobic conditioning activities to strengthen the core, improve balance, coordination, and flexibility.

-Sports Medicine I (Standard)
+Sports Medicine I (Standard) 1 CREDIT (7561)